VIA Metropolitan Transit: Services

-While the new 100 route replaced two busy routes on the heavily used Fredericksburg corridor, the 91 Skip Service and the 92 Frequent, it did not affect multiple-stop service from other routes that also run along their portions of Fredericksburg (Routes 96, and 97).
-Unlike the 91 or the 92, which continued down lower Fredericksburg (still served by the 95, 96 and 97) to downtown along the Navarro/St. Mary's one-way couplet, the 100 opts for nonstop service on I-10 between Fredericksburg and Downtown and then uses Frio to connect to the Centro Plaza between W Houston and Frio Streets then travels the Market/Commerce couplet.
+Bus service types

+The color of a route is assigned by its average off-peak frequency.
+Some routes contain portions of their route which operate at lesser service types.

-Special Event Service
+Special event service

 VIA runs special service for major events in San Antonio, ranging from sporting events such as UTSA home football games, San Antonio Spurs home games, the annual Valero Alamo Bowl, and events such as the Monster Jam, Fiesta San Antonio, and The Texas Folklife Festival.
 Park & Ride Service is usually offered from the Randolph, and Crossroads Park/Rides as well as the Frank Madla Transit Center.
-The cost for the service is $2.50 one way, $5 round trip with discounts for students, children 5-11, seniors 62+, and persons with disabilities.
+The cost for the service is $1.30 one way, $2.60 round trip with discounts for students, children 5-11, seniors 62+, and persons with disabilities.

-VIA Link Service
+VIA Link service

-On August 18, 2019 VIA launched a new ride share service in the Northeast Zone to replace three Metro Service routes which ran once every sixty minutes.
-Routes 640, 641, and 642 were retired in favor of this new service which promised more frequent service reliability as well as more flexible drop off points compared to traditional fixed route service.
-This service was later expanded to replace Routes 605 & 660 in the Northwest Zone, and Routes 524 McMullen extension to Palo Alto College & 672 in the South Zone.
+On May 4, 2019, VIA launched a new ride-share service in the Northeast San Antonio area which promised more frequent service reliability as well as more flexible drop off points compared to traditional fixed route service.

+This service was later expanded to the Northwest Side in 2021, the South Side in 2022, southeast of Randolph Park & Ride in 2023, Downtown in 2024 to also include The Little Runner, which shuttles UTSA students between the UTSA Downtown Campus and its surrounding parking lots, and the southeast side in 2025.

+Keep San Antonio Moving

+The public with a 68% vote approved the Keep San Antonio Moving in October 2020.
+The plan has three primary projects: